dpup/grpc-boilerplate/README.md

 5. Follow instructions to add certs to your key chain.
 6. Run the server `make run`.
 7. Make a test request `curl 'https://localhost:5050/v1/greeting?name=dan'`.
+8. Open https://localhost:5050 in your browser, the prompt and alert will make an RPC
+9. 🎉🥂

 Hopefully that works.

 Please submit Pull Requests with corrections or updates.

 ## Code layout